 Of course, we do need companies to invest in rural areas if we are to retain our prosperity, but we must be careful what we wish for.
-Tourism already provides around 16,500 jobs across the Fylde, Wyre and Blackpool (7).
-A temporary increase of 10%, which might eventually risk them all, looks like a very bad bet from where I am sitting.
-It is Net Employment which is important here.
+Tourism already provides around 16,500 jobs across the Fylde, Wyre and Blackpool.
+A temporary increase of a couple of thousand to overall employment, which might eventually risk them all, looks like a very bad bet from where I am sitting.
+It is net long term employment which is important here.

 If we allow our countryside to be ruined by ill-advised and unnecessary industrialisation then we will have to accept that people may no longer want to come here to holiday and that other companies may not be able to persuade employees to remain in or relocate to our area, thus reducing still further the likelihood of more sympathetic and acceptable inward investment.
 Our existing industries will decline and our investments in our own homes will suffer as a result.

 What will the effect of this loss of amenity value be on our property prices?
-That is, of course, hard to predict, but a report in the Daily Mail on Sunday on 4th November 2012 (8) suggested that houses within 2 miles of a fracking well might lose up to 24% of their value.
-With 800 wells planned for the Fylde that would mean that most of the housing stock in the area would be affected, as few of us would live more than 1 mile from a well pad.
+That is, of course, hard to predict, but a report in the Mail on Sunday on 4th November 2012 suggested that houses within 2 miles of a fracking well might lose up to 24% of their value.
+With 4-6,000 wells planned for the licence area that would mean that most of the housing stock in the area would be affected, as few of us would live more than 1 mile from a well pad.
 With the average house price in the Fylde standing at £165,904 in 2017 that’s quite a high price to ask us all to pay to secure a couple of years worth of UK gas consumption.
 A study by the University of Bristol found that the two highly publicised minor earthquakes linked to exploratory fracking near Blackpool in 2011 caused a three to four per cent reduction in house prices nearby.
+A survey report we saw in October 2018 warned a prospective purchaser: